 WHY DID I MAKE THIS?

-I built the Word Clock for a number of reasons; firstly, my wonderful wife (Megan) is an English teacher, and the concept of being able to give her such an amazing present just made sense, and secondly, I wanted to help educate people about simple electronic design and construction, and to give more people the ability to have their own amazing, conversation inducing timepiece.
+I built the Word Clock for a number of reasons, I wanted to help educate people about simple electronic design and construction, and to give more people the ability to have their own amazing, conversation inducing timepiece.

 My goal is to be able to help people achieve that wonderful feeling of quiet satisfaction that comes with knowing that ‘I did it myself’, whether that was because you used a sub module, or simply glued up a stencil.
 Whatever it takes to make sure that your project is yours!